DanyelTech/TechClassWork/README.md

 # TechClassWork
-This is my highschool tech class work
+This is my grade 9 highschool tech class work